-The truth behind why we make the career decisions that we make
+The truth behind why we make career mistakes

 You probably think most people make decisions based on what they truly want.
-That they always do what’s in the best interest of themselves and their career.
+That they always do what’s in their best interest and that of their career.
 But actually, that’s not true.

 "For the most part, our career decisions are based on what we think other people want."